-Leading Change: Designed to recognize institutions that have developed practices or technologies that have had “a measurable effect on learning outcomes, student performance, or academic progression,” winners in this category included California State University, East Bay, Kettering University, Metropolitan State University of Denver, and Virginia Commonwealth University.
+Leading Change: Designed to recognize institutions helping to improve learning outcomes and student success; winners in this category included California State University, East Bay, Kettering University, Metropolitan State University of Denver, and Virginia Commonwealth University.

 Community Engagement: This Catalyst Award recognizes clients who are improving student achievement; the 2018 winners included the Fremont School District 79 in Illinois and Vestavia Hills City Schools in Alabama.

 Teaching and Learning: This Blackboard Catalyst Award category recognizes institutions who have adopted flexible, distance, and online delivery, including mobile technologies.
 Winners included Capella University, Davidson Academy, George Mason University, Mayo Clinic, Montana Digital Academy, Saint Mary’s College, Indiana, University of Mississippi, and Wilmington University.

 Inclusive Education: The 2018 Catalyst Award for inclusive education was given to a team of educators from the University of Cincinnati, including Megan Wuebker, Dave Rathbun, Heidi Pettyjohn, and Paul Foster.

 Optimizing Student Experience: This Blackboard Catalyst Award honors institutions whose “educational and administrative innovations have markedly improved the total learner experience.”
 The 2018 winners are Concordia University (Wisconsin); Lamar University; and Technical College System of Georgia.